This Guidance was revised in February 2019. The law or procedure may have changed since that time and members should check the up-to-date position.

 If possible, before sending out any such correspondence, try to give your client time to reflect, so that correspondence is not sent in the heat of the moment.

-Please also see the Guide to Good Practice on Working with Clients.
+Please also see the Good Practice Guide for Family Lawyers Working with Clients.

 Client’s approval of correspondence